GovTechSG/seed-documentation/faqs/cloudflare-warp-known-issues.md

 WARP and the VPN at the same time.

-If you are still having issues accessing the GCC 2.0 CMP or SGTS service, follow our
+If you are still having issues accessing the GCC 2.0 CMP or SGTS service, raise a [Support Request](https://form.gov.sg/6099efa30d6a0a0012dff367).
+Before proceeding to raise the support request, refer to [Incident support request][raise-support-request].
-[instructions to raise a SEED Support Request][raise-support-request].

 </details>
 <hr />